-Each therapy space has a biohazard bin with a red liner.
-Any disposable contaminated items, such as tongue blades, gloves, or tissues, are disposed of in these bins.
-The bins are checked and liners replaced, as needed.
+There is a biohazard bin with a red liner in the front Center office.
+Any disposable contaminated items, such as tongue blades, gloves, or tissues, should be disposed of in this bin and the Center Coordinator notified for safe removal.